tangowithcode/tango_with_django_2/manuscript/chapter2.md

 X>
 X> To get comfortable with your environment, try out the following exercises.
 X>
 X> - Get up to speed with Python if you're new to the language.
 Try out one or more of the tutorials we list earlier.
 X> - Install Python 3.7.
 Make sure `pip3` (or `pip` within your virtual environment) is also installed and works on your computer.
 X> - Play around with your *command line interface (CLI)*, whether it be the Command Prompt (Windows) or a Terminal (macOS, Linux, UNIX, etc.) and create a directory called `code`,  which we use to create our projects in.
 X> - Create a new virtual environment using Python 3.7.
 This is optional; but we *strongly encourage you to use virtual environments.*
 X> - Within your environment, install Django 2.1.5 and Pillow 5.4.1.
 X> - Setup an account on a Git repository site like [GitHub](https://github.com/) or [BitBucket](https://bitbucket.org/) if you haven't already done so.
 X> - Download and setup an IDE like [PyCharm](https://www.jetbrains.com/pycharm/), or setup your favourite text editor for working with Python files.
 X>
 X> As previously stated, we've made the code for the book and application available on our [GitHub repository](https://github.com/maxwelld90/tango_with_django_2_code).
 X>
-X>  - If you spot any errors or problems, please let us know by making a change request on GitHub.
+X> - If you spot any errors or problems, please let us know by making an [issue on GitHub](https://github.com/leifos/tango_with_django_2/issues).
 X> - If you have any problems with the exercises, you can check out the repository to see how we completed them.

 D> ### What is a Directory?
 D>